vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `-i`

-The datastore in which to store container image files, container VM files, and the files for the VCH appliance.
+The datastore in which to store container image files, container VM files, and the files for the VCH.
 The `--image-store` option is **mandatory** if there is more than one datastore in your vSphere environment.
 If there is only one datastore in your vSphere environment, the `--image-store` option is not required.

 If you do not specify the `--image-store` option and multiple possible datastores exist, or if you specify an invalid datastore name, `vic-machine create` fails and suggests valid datastores in the failure message.